Carreau/ipython-wiki/Dev:-Javascript-Events.md

 #### status_connected.Kernel

 A connection has been established to the kernel.
 This is triggered as soon as all websockets (e.g. to the shell, iopub, and stdin channels) have been opened.
+This does not necessarily mean that the kernel is ready to do anything yet, though.

 #### status_starting.Kernel